Sorry, you need to enable JavaScript to visit this website.

 Aim

-A small number of vulnerable people repeatedly calling the police led to increased demand on contact handling.
-This was potentially denying other members of the public the ability to contact police.
+The increasing level of contact diverts police away from members of the public who may be in life threatening situations and who need urgent help.
 These calls also affect the capability of wider policing resources to respond.
 To manage this, the aim was to:

 • ensure appropriate safeguarding for those vulnerable callers